jacob-nelson/interview-questions/angular.md

 | NgModule | Not required | required |
 | Code Organization | More modular | Potentially less modular |
 | Sharing | Easier to share | Required NgModule consideration |

+### Content Projection

+Content projection is a feature in frameworks like Angular that allows you to create reusable UI components with customizable content areas.
+It essentially lets you define a container component that can house content provided by another component.
+This way, you can create flexible and modular UIs that can be adapted for different use cases.

+#### Here's how it works:

+- **Define a container component:** This component will have a template that defines the overall structure of the UI.
+It will also include a special placeholder, typically denoted by the <ng-content> tag, which specifies where the projected content will be inserted.

+- **Projecting content:** The child component that uses the container component can provide the content that will be inserted into the placeholder.
+This content can be anything from text and images to other components.

+By using content projection, you can achieve a separation of concerns between the structure and the content of your UI components.
+The container component can focus on providing the overall layout and styling, while the child component can focus on providing the specific content that will be displayed.

+#### Here are some of the benefits of using content projection:

+- **Increased reusability:** Container components can be reused in different parts of your application with different projected content.
+- **Improved maintainability:** By separating the structure from the content, you can make changes to one without affecting the other.
+- **More flexible UIs:** Content projection allows you to create UIs that can be easily adapted to different use cases.

+If you're working with a framework that supports content projection, it's a powerful technique that can help you create more modular and maintainable UIs.